JoeGuzi/ArcGIS-Online-Replace-Layer-in-a-Web-Map-/README.md

     - This new method has a more streamlined approach to handling the order of the layers in the WebMap
     - Thank you Glen!
 - 9/4/24 - Removed pop-up configuration from ReplacmentLayerFLDict
+- 4/9/25 - Updated for the ArcGIS Python API version 2.4 update
+    - Special thanks to Glen Bambrick for tips on upgrading this notebook to the 2.4 version
+    - This notebook is not set up to handle group layers so be careful.